 Use and adapt the following step-by-step guide when planning your data integrity interviews.

 1. Develop a checklist of questions.

-Developing separate, standard checklists of questions for identifying the nature, scope, and root cause of data inaccuracies ensures consistency and completeness.
+Develop separate, standard checklists of questions for identifying the nature, scope, and root cause of data inaccuracies.
+When done well, this goes a long way in ensuring consistency and completeness.
 These should include multiple types of questions (not just yes or no) and be further supplemented with any documents that can be used to support or draw issue with the matters discussed.

 Specifically, the interview questions themselves should address the following subjects.
 (This is not an exhaustive list):

 |Length of employment and supervisor assignment||Prior work history||Current position summary||Involvement in generating, reviewing, and/or influencing data|

 |Verification of process and documentation practice knowledge and ability||Training in GxP and Data Integrity specifically||Employee perspective into workplace culture||Routine review details|